gustavjorlov/MqttNodeClient/README.md

 # Node Client for MQTT
 ## Connecting to the AWS IoT platform

+This needs to run on a Raspberry Pi 3

 ### Setup

 - Create a thing in AWS IoT console and give it a name.
 Take note of the IoT endpoint in the IoT dashboard.